BANISH NOISE FROM YOUR STUDIO

 - Mismatches

 Setting up the studio with a systematic grounding system is essential to avoiding these grounding and noise problems.
-This setup usually

 - Get one (or more, if needed) of those multi-outlet surge-suppressor power strips.
-Plug one of the strips into a wall outlet.
-Plug all of the
+Plug one of the strips into a wall

-other strips (if used) into that one strip.
-Include any instruments and amps in this (unless they all draw too much power for the house circuit).
+outlet.
+Plug all of the other strips (if used) into that one strip.
+Include any instruments and amps in this (unless

 Then plug all of your devices into the strips, not other wall outlets.
 This has the following advantages:

 - It gives your entire system a common grounding reference point at the master outlet strip.
-It keeps your equipment from being plagued
+It keeps your equipment

 - Amazingly, doing this alone gets rid of most grounding problems by itself.
-If all of the components have 3-wire plugs, this is the
+If all of the components have 3-wire

-equivalent of a star ground system, but without the expense.
+plugs, this is the equivalent of a star ground system, but without the expense.

-- If more than one circuit is needed to handle the power needed, use ground loop isolation techniques (see below) on cables interconnecting
+- If more than one circuit is needed to handle the power needed, use ground loop isolation techniques (see below)

-equipment on different circuits.
-Put the signal handling equipment on one circuit, and the power amps on the others.
+on cables interconnecting equipment on different circuits.
+Put the signal handling equipment on one circuit, and the

 - Never lift the safety equipment ground on the power supply for any device.